youyanggu/covid19-forecast-hub-evaluation/global/README.md

 In this section, we present evaluations of country-by-country forecasts by [covid19-projections.com](https://covid19-projections.com) and [IHME](https://covid19.healthdata.org/).
 Because global forecasts are not standardized, each team's forecasts must be downloaded and processed separately.
 We compare the models with the [baseline metric](https://github.com/youyanggu/covid19-forecast-hub-evaluation#baseline-model).
 More teams will be added to the evaluation in the future.

+*Note: In the global evaluation, the baseline metric has look-ahead bias in the sense that it uses the latest data to compute the baseline.
+This data may not have been available at the time that the forecasts were generated.
+The model forecasts do not have this look-ahead bias.*

 The files are located in the directory based on the evaluation date (e.g. all projections evaluated on Saturday, June 13 cumulative deaths are located in the `2020-06-13` directory).
 The file format is the following:

 ```projections_{proj-date}_{eval-date}.csv```